 We continue to believe that significant opportunities exist for expanded cross-sell opportunities of our suite of solutions across our existing customer base, including the recently acquired FusionFX and NaviNet customer bases.
-We are also integrating the cOS, FusionFX and NaviNet product solutions within our NantOS platform and believe that opportunities exist to cross-sell this combination of solutions to existing former FusionFX and NaviNet customers.
+We are also integrating the cOS, FusionFX and NaviNet product solutions within our NantOS platform and believe that opportunities exist to cross-sell this combination of solutions to existing former FusionFX and NaviNet customers as well as to new customers.
 We also believe that our customer base and our product solutions provide unique opportunities to expand the volume of GPS sequencing analysis reporting to our customer base.
 Maintaining our current customer base will be important to our future maintenance and SaaS recurring revenue streams.